raindrop search

 Settings

-• To set keyboard shortcuts, go to the "Search Raindrop.io" workflow in the Alfred preferences and look in the top left corner, where you can set keyboard shortcuts for searching Raindrop.io, or for adding bookmarks.
+• To set keyboard shortcuts, go to the "Search Raindrop.io" workflow in the Alfred preferences and look in the top left corner where you can set keyboard shortcuts for searching Raindrop.io, searching the local cache, or for adding bookmarks.

-• To change other settings, go to the "Search Raindrop.io" workflow in the Alfred preferences, and click the [𝒙] button in the top right corner, where you get descriptions of the options in the information view to the left, and set the options by changing the value of the variables to the right.
+• To change other settings, go to the "Search Raindrop.io" workflow in the Alfred preferences, and click the "Configure Workflow" button above the workflow view, where you can change the settings and se descriptions of what each setting is doing.

 Availability